risingbridge/AdventOfCode2024/README.md

 Stars count: 2 :star:

 All projects have at least two input-files. debug.txt uses the example-data from the puzzle, and input.txt uses actual puzzle input.
+The input.txt-file is not included here, get the input from Adventofcode.com

 Day 01: 2 :star:
 Day 02: 0 :star: